 With more than 100 physical locations in the United States, this organization also offers online counseling with licensed counselors.

-The options include individual and couples counseling over either video or phone.
+Online options include individual and couples counseling via either video or phone.
 Each appointment costs $65–140.

-In addition to offering online therapy with licensed therapists, this site provides the option of free chat with volunteer listeners.
+In addition to offering online therapy with licensed therapists, this site provides the option to chat with volunteer listeners for free.
 7 Cups is suitable for adults and teenagers.

 There are also chat rooms and forums where people can discuss specific issues, such as anxiety and relationships.